 In regard to the IoT managed service, it will offer management and connectivity services to most businesses.
 It will be used in connected freight containers, connected cars, and other applications.
 There will also be multi-tenanted connectivity that helps support smartphone traffic and IoT communications.

 In addition to that, the system will incorporate device connectivity by way of the e-SIM subscription model.
 The impact of IoT platform will allow a company to maintain connectivity to local provider networks.
 Moreover, the IoT platform will bring out security, analytics, and device management.

 Internet of Things based solutions are already being used in the services sector for simplifying support and deployment of services, devices, and connectivity.
-Especially in level monitoring and food and farm monitoring, this, in particular, oversees endpoints and sensors in field machinery, refrigerators, and waste disposal machineries.
+Especially in level monitoring and food and farm monitoring, this, in particular, oversees endpoints and sensors in field machinery, refrigerators, and waste disposal machinery.
 This, therefore, enables them to offload their daily operations the effective way possible.

 IoT connectivity as a service is an answer for most enterprises’ needs.
-This service is also set to provide enterprises an opportunity to obtain functionality and scalability.
+This service is also set to provide enterprises with an opportunity to obtain functionality and scalability.
 Enterprises can also perform things in the corners of their house.
 There will also be no hassles and stresses in doing it.

-Moreover, the management of edge devices and sensors is just a one piece of the entire IoT chain.
+Moreover, the management of edge devices and sensors is just one piece of the entire IoT chain.
 When automation and advanced analytics power the IoT functionality, the picture just becomes pretty complex.
 And with SmartPhones today that replaced the need for flashlights, wrist-watches, camera, alarm clock and music player, “IoT things” could now be considered as the next future!